LordKirigiri/Language_study/anglish/Eng_July24.md

 12. Edward was coddled like a child by his rapacious parent and her lover
 13. by the spring of 1330, Edward could be nannied(nanny) no more
 14.

+---

+## 24.7.21

+1. The trees were starting to shed their leaves
+   1. fall off of a natural process
+2. shed blood : to kill or injure
+   1. Too much blood has already been shed in this conflict
+3. a sumptuous palace
+4. Edward's personal knack for charming the ladies of the court and strike up(build a friendship with) with the man
+5. Intuition told her it was unwise to argue
+6. pelican
+7. falcon
+8. deep-set eyes and a flat brow
+9. Edward was an exceptional horseman and a redoubtable warrior
+10. The photograph shows him cavorting with two young women
+11. Edward was lauded throughout his land
+12. Edward steeped out from the cramping grasp of his parents and Mortimer
+13. The driver was clearly intoxicated
+    1. OPP: sober
+14. As the King's mother she was simply removed from the power and pensioned off(retire)
+15. The pool had several water chutes
+16. He was tried(try, to examine and judge a legal case, often passive in this case ) for attempting to murder his wife
+17. Eland and Montagu must have prayed that their plot would not have been foiled
+18. an attempt to subvert the democratic process
+19. unbeknown to him, his wife had been trying to phone him all morning